N.I.N.A. Session Analysis - Version 2.3

-A macOS application to analyze Imaging sessions done with N.I.N.A (de/eng).
+This macOS application helps to analyse Imaging sessions done with N.I.N.A.

 Requirements: